 A nutrition director oversees an organization's nutrition guidelines.
-He may also create or update the policies in accordance with current standard practices.
-If he works in a food setting, he will monitor the content and overall nutrition in the food.
+He/She may also create or update the policies in accordance with current standard practices.
+If he/she works in a food setting, he/she will monitor the content and overall nutrition in the food.

 A nutrition director can work in hospitals or schools.
 A day in the life may include creating menus, reviewing ingredient lists, educating staff, and creating reports on nutrition status.
 Nutrition directors may also be involved in creating a budget for the kitchen and procuring ingredients.